apple/darwin-xnu/README.md

 The directory containing the header file should have a Makefile that creates the list of files that should be installed at different locations.
-If you are adding first header file in a directory, you will need to create Makefile similar to xnu/bsd/sys/Makefile.
+If you are adding the first header file in a directory, you will need to create Makefile similar to `xnu/bsd/sys/Makefile`.

 Add your header file to the correct file list depending on where you want to install it.
 The default locations where the header files are installed